Bricktech2000/Atto-8/bf/README.md

 ## Implementation Constraints

-Writing beyond the start of the tape will corrupt the frontend's state, resulting in undefined behavior.
+Writing beyond the start of the tape will corrupt the frontend’s state, resulting in undefined behavior.
 Writing too far into the tape will corrupt program memory, resulting in undefined behavior.
 Brackets `[` and `]` must be balanced; failure to meet this condition will result in undefined behavior.

 Address `0x00` is assumed to be a memory-mapped standard input/output device.
 That is, `.` outputs by writing a byte to address `0x00` and `,` inputs by reading a byte from address `0x00`.